patrick-leitloff/patrick-leitloff.github.io/index.md

 layout: default
 ---

 Hi, my name is Patrick!
-I’m a first year PhD student at Northwestern University in the Department of Economcis.
+I’m a first year PhD student at Northwestern University in the Department of Economics.
 If you want to know more about me, feel free to take a look at:

 + my [education](./education.md),
 + my [employment](./employment.md),